Oj, Jelena, Jelena, jabuka zelena

-"Oj, Jelena, Jelena, jabuka zelena" is a well known Croatian folk song.
-In English the title means "Oh, Helen, Helen, green apple of mine".
+"Oj, Jelena, Jelena, jabuka zelena" is a Croatian folk song.
+In English, the title means "Oh, Helen, Helen, green apple of mine".

 It has been claimed that the main theme of the finale of Joseph Haydn's "London" symphony (No. 104 in D major) is based on this song.

 For general discussion of the appearance of Croatian folk songs in Haydn's music, see Haydn and folk music.